lsilberbauer/avr32webboot/README.md

 * FreeRTOS V8.2.0
 * LwIP 1.4.1 + httpserver_raw app + SSI + POST support
 * .srec File Parser (checks parity and start address)
-* Automatically creates a backup of the running programm in AT45DBX external flash memory
+* Automatically creates a backup of the running program in AT45DBX external flash memory
 * Implements a simply registry: Change parameters like IP address via the webinterface and tune your application on-the-fly
 * Easy to use SSI (Server Side Includes) and HTTP-POST handling functions
 * Application stub for easy extensibility